SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec MDM5010.md

 ### ACM

-This page allows you to monitor theACM controls and ACM clients.
+This page allows you to monitor the ACM controls and ACM clients.

 The **DVB S2 MODCOD Settings** subpage allows you to view and configure the ACM Controls MODCOD table.